 Artists often find inspiration in the museum collection on exhibit in the gallery and in collection storage.
 While here, some artists augment the knowledge and understanding of museum staff by more closely examining, researching, and discussing the collection.
+Artists are paid to study the collection and carry out cultural consultations.

-• Sept 23 – Oct 14
+Sept 24 – Oct 11

 While in residence, artists create art in an open studio-like format in the museum gallery and engage with the community through: